 Case-Mead’s commercial ground floor has been the home of many shops and restaurants over the years, and the top floors of the property previously housed offices and boast abundant natural light and views of the city.
 Paolino Properties housed their offices in the building for many years, relocating to 100 Westminster Street in late 2014.

 In response to the growing residential need in downtown Providence, Paolino Properties has begun renovating 76 Dorrance to create 44 microloft, studio, and one bedroom apartments in the heart of the city.The Case-Mead Lofts are efficiently designed to offer residents an extremely functional and sophisticated space.
 High-end finishes and appliances, such as custom cabinetry and quartz counter tops, provide a sense of luxury in every unit.
-Each unit offers a full kitchen, built-in wardrobe, washer/dryer unit, walk-in shower and large windows looking out over the city.
+Each unit offers an electric two-burner cook-top, refrigerator, dishwasher, microwave, built-in wardrobe, washer/dryer unit, walk-in shower and large windows looking out over the city.